johannfaouzi/johannfaouzi.github.io/index.md

 importance.

 The main objective was to build predictive models of ICDs in Parkinson's disease, in order to improve the quality of life of the patients.
-These models will make use of clinical and genetic data as both data types are known to be associated with ICDs.

-The objective of this thesis was to study impulse control disorders in Parkinson’s disease from the statistical and machine learning points of view, and can be divided into two parts.
-The first part consists in investigating the predictive performance of the altogether factors associated with these disorders in the literature.
-The second part consists in studying the association and the usefulness of other factors, in particular genetic data, to improve the predictive performance.
+We were particularly interested in investigating the predictive performance of algorithms trained using known and suggested risk factors, as well as identifying new risk factors, especially genetic factors.

 As the literature on predicting ICDs in PD was almost non-existent, we studied the predictability of impulse control disorders in Parkinson's disease.